-- 40. A complaint must be made in writing and must contain a statement signed by the complainant declaring that the complainant believes the facts of the complaint are true.
+- 40. A complaint must be made in writing and must contain a statement s10(1), r4 signed by the complainant declaring that the complainant believes the facts of the complaint are true.
 Complainants are expected as a general rule to make their complaints against priests and deacons using form 1a at appendix B1 of this Code, because it will be useful to help them set out all required information.
 Where the form is not used the complaint must nonetheless contain the same information as if form 1a had been used, and must include the declaration of truth.
-If a formal complaint does not set out all the required information, or omits the declaration of truth, it is good practice for the complainant to be sent form 1a, and invited to complete and sign it where necessary. - 41.
-The complaint must specify the name and address of the complainant.
-No r4(2)(a)(ii) anonymous complaints will be considered under the Measure.
+If a formal complaint does not set out all the required information, or omits the declaration of truth, it is good practice for the complainant to be sent form 1a, and invited to complete and sign it where necessary. - The complaint must specify the name and address of the complainant.
+No r4(2)(a)(ii)41. anonymous complaints will be considered under the Measure.
 A complainant may, however, request in the written complaint form that the complainant's contact details should not be disclosed to the respondent, giving reasons for the request.
-Where such a request is made the complainant's contact details will be withheld from the respondent and r4(3)-(5) deleted from all documents sent to the respondent, unless the registrar directs otherwise.
-If the registrar directs that the complainant's contact details should be disclosed to the respondent the registrar will forthwith notify the complainant of this in writing, explaining why; the complaint will then lapse, unless the complainant informs the registrar within 14 days that the complainant wishes the complaint to proceed, even though the complainant's contact details will not be withheld. - 42.
-The complainant must indicate his or her entitlement to make the r4(2)(a)(iv) complaint (for example, as a person duly nominated by the PCC).
-Where nominated by a PCC, a certified copy of the appropriate resolution passed r4(2)(b) by the council, as required by the Measure, must be attached to the complaint. - 43.
+Where such a request is made the complainant's contact details will be withheld from the respondent and r4(3)-(5)deleted from all documents sent to the respondent, unless the registrar directs otherwise.
+If the registrar directs that the complainant's contact details should be disclosed to the respondent the registrar will forthwith notify the complainant of this in writing, explaining why; the complaint will then lapse, unless the complainant informs the registrar within 14 days that the complainant wishes the complaint to proceed, even though the complainant's contact details will not be withheld. - The complainant must indicate his or her entitlement to make the r4(2)(a)(iv) 42. complaint (for example, as a person duly nominated by the PCC).
+Where nominated by a PCC, a certified copy of the appropriate resolution passed r4(2)(b)by the council, as required by the Measure, must be attached to the complaint. - 43.
 The complaint must set out the grounds for complaining.
-That means that the complaint should state the nature of the alleged misconduct concerned, and summarise the facts of the matter, including details of all material r4(2)(a)(v) & (vi) dates and the identities where known of any people referred to in the complaint. - 44.
-The complainant must provide written evidence to support the allegation. s10(3) This written evidence can be in the form of a statement or statements r6 signed by the complainant or other witnesses testifying in detail to the matters complained about.
-Letters or other material, such as photographs, may be submitted with the written evidence if relevant.
-A witness who provides a statement in support may request that his or her contact details should not be disclosed to the respondent, giving reasons for the request.
-Where such a request is made the witness's contact details will be withheld from the respondent and deleted from the copy of the witness statement sent to the respondent, unless the registrar directs otherwise.
-If the registrar directs that the witness's contact details should be disclosed to the respondent the registrar will forthwith notify both the witness and the complainant of this in writing, explaining why; the statement will not then be used in the proceedings, unless the complainant informs the registrar within 14 days that the complainant wishes the statement to be used in support of the complaint, even though the witness's contact details will not be withheld.
+That means that the complaint should state the nature of the alleged misconduct concerned, and summarise the facts of the matter, including details of all material r4(2)(a)(v) & (vi)dates and the identities where known of any people referred to in the complaint.